tlareywi/BlueScreenBrewery/README.md

 | 7                                         | Pink                                       |

 # Next Steps
 Now it's just a matter of building Node-Red flows that match the needs of your brewery.
 Additional examples are available in this repository under NodeRed.
 These can be imported to provide starting points for integration of various device types and external services such as Brewfather.
+Reference the README in the NodeRed directory for additional documentation for the example flows.
+Happy brewing!